CCLDArjun/Quizer/README.md

 # Quizer
-A ctf client made with python and flask
+Host an online quiz with just python and some dependencies installed!

 ### Installation and Setup
 1. Download Latest Release